-- Each Team's Total Score is the sum of the Team's Briefs score and the Team's Oral Round score before one Court.
-If a Team pleads before both Courts, two distinct Total Scores will be associated to it. - The winning Team before a Court shall be the Team with the highest Total Score. - Each Court will award the best Oralist of the hearings.
+- Each Team's final judgment gathers together the Team's Briefs evaluation and the Team's Oral Round performance before one Court.
+If a Team pleads before both Courts, two distinct judgments will be associated to it. - The winning Team before a Court shall be the Team with the best judgment. - Each Court will award the best Oralist of the hearings.

 In case more than one Team pleads before both Courts, the organization will declare the winning Team of the Comparative Competition.
-This shall be the Team with the highest sum of its Total Scores before both Courts.

-- The Organization retains the right to determine the winner of the competition by consultation rather than using the above procedure. - Each Panel of Judges will express a judgment regarding the work of the Teams and will give them some advices about the presentations.
+• Each Panel of Judges will express a judgment regarding the work of the Teams and will give them some advices about the presentations.